-Frohlich earned his PhD in History, Anthropology, and STS at MIT in 2011 and has been on faculty at Auburn since 2017.
+Frohlich earned his PhD in history, anthropology, and STS at MIT in 2011 and has been on the faculty at Auburn since 2017.
 He is currently completing a book manuscript, From Label to Table: Regulating Food in the Information Age, which explores the history of efforts by the U.S. Food and Drug Administration (FDA) to manage food markets through the regulation of food labels in the second half of the twentieth century.

 1. Why are people suddenly talking about “wet markets” in Asia?
 And how are they related to the COVID-19 or Coronavirus pandemic?

 The current media interest in wet markets in Asia is because a wet market, the Huanan Seafood Wholesale Market in Wuhan, China, is suspected of being the source of the COVID-19 outbreak.
 The key word here is suspected.
 This is because 27 people out of the initial cluster of 41 cases of coronavirus in Wuhan, where the disease first appeared, had visited that market.
 On the other hand, the first reported hospital case in Wuhan was a person who had never been there.
 So, there are other plausible explanations for what might have caused the outbreak, including the city’s expansion into forest areas nearby, where there are wild bat populations, and even one report that suggests the initial outbreak might be linked to a scientific laboratory in Wuhan that studies coronaviruses in bat populations.